Josh Norman: 2015 season

 Through the first four weeks of the season, Norman had been targeted 35 times and allowed a 42.9% completion percentage for 129 yards to go along with 4 interceptions.
 During this time, opposing quarterbacks recorded a 23.1 quarterback passer rating when targeting Norman, which ranked first in the NFL above Darrelle Revis, who allowed a 23.9 quarterback passer rating when targeted during this same time.
-During a Week 6 victory over the Seattle Seahawks Norman was only targeted twice for –2 yards both on screen passes.
+During a Week 6 victory over the Seahawks Norman was only targeted twice for −2 yards both on screen passes.
 After the game Norman said of Russell Wilson, "He was the smartest quarterback we've played so far this year because of that."

 Through the first six weeks of the season, Norman allowed just 46 percent of those 37 passes to be caught and opposing passers throwing his way had a passer rating of just 24.1, the best mark in the NFL.
 Additionally, he allowed just 17 receptions for 127 yards (7.5 per catch).
-During the Panthers Week 7 victory over the Philadelphia Eagles, Norman recorded 3 tackles, 2 pass deflections and gave up 1 catch for 3 yards in coverage.
+During the Panthers Week 7 victory over the Eagles, Norman recorded 3 tackles, 2 pass deflections and gave up 1 catch for 3 yards in coverage.
 Through the first 7 weeks, Norman graded as Pro Football Focus's best cornerback in the NFL.
 Norman went up against T. Y. Hilton during a rainy Monday night victory over the Indianapolis Colts.
 He gave up only one catch on three targets for 15 yards.
-After the game Norman said "I was the Dark Knight today -- I was Batman. ...
+After the game Norman said "I was the Dark Knight today – I was Batman. ...
 Had to come in and save a couple people."
 During the Panthers' 44–16 victory over the Washington Redskins to move them to 10–0, Norman had 4 solo tackles and forced a key fumble.
 During the Panthers' 33–14 victory over the Dallas Cowboys on Thanksgiving, Norman shadowed Dez Bryant on Bryant's 43 snaps on the perimeter and limited him to one catch for 6 yards.
-During the Panthers Week 14 victory over the Atlanta Falcons, when matched up with Julio Jones, Norman limited him to four catches on six targets for 33 yards.
+During the Panthers Week 14 victory over the Falcons, when matched up with Julio Jones, Norman limited him to four catches on six targets for 33 yards.
 Over the first 14 weeks of the season, Norman held DeAndre Hopkins, Mike Evans, T. Y. Hilton, Dez Bryant, and Julio Jones to a combined 9 receptions for 89 yards.